 Do you remember ‘Make America Great Again’?

-You may not like it, but Mr Trump managed to land his message with the right people, who turned out and voted him into office.
+You may not like it, but Donald Trump managed to land his message with the right people, who turned out and voted him into office.

 You need a message which connects with your prospects and makes you the supplier or provider of choice.
 The right message will improve your consideration and conversion process.